What Does a Lifeguard Do? Duties, Qualifications and Skills

-Lifeguards need to be strong swimmers.
-Joining a swim or diving team can help you strengthen your skills.
-To efficiently and effectively keep swimmers safe, you need to be physically prepared.
-Some lifeguarding jobs require physical tests that will measure your swimming skills.
-A combination of swimming workouts and cross-training can help you get ready to apply for lifeguarding jobs.
+To efficiently and effectively keep swimmers safe, it's important to be physically able to help.
+You can develop effective swimming skills by joining a swimming or diving team.
+Some lifeguard jobs require physical tests that measure your swimming skills.
+A combination of swimming workouts and cross-training can help you get ready to apply for lifeguard jobs.

 3. Search for jobs

 As you prepare your resume and cover letter, be sure to highlight any training and certifications.
 You can also list swim team participation and any other relevant job experience.

 Here's an example of a lifeguard job description:

 Park District Pool is hoping to hire a lifeguard for the coming pool season.
 The pool opens on Memorial Day in May and closes on Labor Day in September.
 The best candidates might have:

 Prior pool experience

 The ability to work flexible shifts throughout the summer